End game in sight

-Due to be completed by Summer 2019, the Shrovetide sculpture will have taken two and a half years to complete and has involved a close-knit team of six including a cabinet maker, a French polisher, artists, marquetry artist, a carver and Nigel.
+Due to be completed in 2019, the Shrovetide sculpture will have taken two and a half years to complete and has involved a close-knit team of six including a cabinet maker, a French polisher, artists, marquetry artist, a carver and Nigel.

 Nigel said: “It’s phenomenal, words can’t describe what it feels like to get a commission like this, which is local and had few boundaries.
 It was a fantastic brief.
 And everyone here at Wheathills feels they have contributed not just to recording and celebrating local history but creating a piece of history themselves.